MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 ## <a name="security-framework-for-sfbo"></a>Estrutura de segurança para SfBO
 This section provides an overview of the fundamental elements that form the security framework for Microsoft SfBO.
 These elements are as follows:
 - O Active Directory do Azure (AAD) fornece um único repositório de back-end confiável para contas de usuários.
-- A infraestrutura de chave pública (PKI) usa certificados emitidos por autoridades de certificação (CAs) confiáveis para autenticar servidores e garantir a integridade dos dados.
+- A PKI (infraestrutura de chave pública) usa certificados emitidos por autoridades de certificação confiáveis (CAs) para autenticar servidores e garantir a integridade dos dados.
 - Transport Layer Security (TLS), HTTPS over SSL (HTTPS), and mutual TLS (MTLS) enable endpoint authentication and IM encryption.
 Point-to-point audio, video, and application sharing streams are encrypted and integrity checked using Secure Real-Time Transport Protocol (SRTP).
 - Protocolos padrão do setor para autenticação do usuário, onde possível.

-Os tópicos desta seção descrevem como cada um desses elementos fundamentais funciona para melhorar a segurança do serviço SfBO.
+Os tópicos nesta seção descrevem como cada um desses elementos fundamentais funciona para melhorar a segurança do serviço SfBO.

 ### <a name="azure-active-directory"></a>Azure Active Directory
-O Azure Active Directory funciona como o serviço de diretório para o Microsoft 365 e o Office 365.
-Ele armazena todas as informações de diretório de usuários e atribuições de política.
+O Azure Active Directory funciona como o serviço de diretório do Microsoft 365 e do Office 365.
+Ele armazena todas as informações de diretório do usuário e atribuições de política.

 ### <a name="public-key-infrastructure-for-sfbo"></a>Infraestrutura de chave pública para SfBO
 SfBO service relies on certificates for server authentication and to establish a chain of trust between clients and servers and among the different server roles.
 The Windows Server public key infrastructure (PKI) provides the infrastructure for establishing and validating this chain of trust.
 Certificates are digital IDs.
 They identify a server by name and specify its properties.
 To ensure that the information on a certificate is valid, the certificate must be issued by a Certificate Authority (CA) that is trusted by clients or other servers that connect to the server.
 If the server connects only with other clients and servers on a private network, the CA can be an enterprise CA. If the server interacts with entities outside the private network, a public CA might be required.